altwalker/altwalker/README.md

 ## Overview

-AltWalker is an open source, Model-Based testing framework for automating your test execution.
-You design your tests as a directed graph and AltWalker executes them.
-It relies on [GraphWalker](http://graphwalker.github.io/) to generate paths through your graph.
+*AltWalker* is an open source Model-Based Testing framework that supports running tests written in python3 and .NET/C#.
+You design your tests as a directed graph and AltWalker generates test cases from your graph (using [GraphWalker](http://graphwalker.github.io/)) and executes them.

 ### Model-Based Testing

-[Model-Based Testing](https://en.wikipedia.org/wiki/Model-based_testing) is a testing technique which offers a way of generating test cases based on models that describe the behaviour (functionality) of the system under test.
+[Model-Based Testing](https://en.wikipedia.org/wiki/Model-based_testing) is a testing technique which offers a way of generating test cases based on models that describe the behavior (functionality) of the system under test.

 The goal when designing models is to represent the part of the system under test, usually